Expand

 Company A acquired a business (reporting unit X) in a nontaxable transaction.
 At the acquisition date, Company A has goodwill for financial reporting purposes of $400 million and tax-deductible goodwill of $900 million (carried over from a prior acquisition).
 The tax rate is 40%.
 A deferred tax asset of $200 million is recognized for the excess tax-deductible goodwill at the acquisition date.
 The tax goodwill is deductible ratably over 10 years.

-Under ASU 2017-04, the carrying amount of reporting unit X is compared to its fair value.
-In year 4, Company A performs its annual goodwill impairment tests and concludes that the carrying value of reporting unit X exceeds its fair value by $200 million.
+In year 4, Company A performs its annual goodwill impairment test and concludes that the carrying value of reporting unit X exceeds its fair value by $200 million.
 Company A concludes that a valuation allowance on its deferred tax assets is not necessary both before and after the goodwill impairment.

 How should Company A report the pre-tax and tax effects of the goodwill impairment?